christinasz/personal-website-3a/src/notes/CS350/lecture-4.md

 ## Mutual Exclusion

+* When threads access the same global variable at the same time, it creates **race conditions**
 * Mutual exclusion is used to prevent race conditions in critical sections (from last lecture)
 * We enforce this using **locks**